-It’s a fairly complex mechanism, but a process called oxidation damages cells, and antioxidants, as the term implies, help stop oxidation.
+It’s a fairly complex mechanism, but a process called oxidation can cause damage to cells using molecules called free radicals.
+Antioxidants, as the term implies, help stop oxidation.
 This means it improves the health of all of our cells, and explains why antioxidants have such wide-ranging health benefits.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.